 Compost makes for a great fertilizer for lime trees as it has an abundance of fresh nutrients and microbes.
 These not only benefit the tree but grow the health of the soil.
 This soil quality provides extra benefits to the tree such as protection against diseases, better water retention, and more self-sufficiency.

 For example, after I applied 2 inches of my vermicompost soil to the top of my potted Meyer lemon’s soil, it started a TON of new growth immediately (and it was indoors for the winter, without sunlight!).

 While compost is generally slightly alkaline, and lime trees prefer slightly acidic soil (between a pH of 6.0-7.0), you can mix in some coffee grounds, peat moss, or sand for some extra acidity.

 How Often Should You Apply Lime Tree Fertilizer?

-Lime tree fertilizer purchased from a store should be applied every 1-2 months, while homemade fertilizer or compost should only be applied 1-2 a year, in the early spring or late summer.
+Lime tree fertilizer purchased from a store should be applied 1-2 times per year, while homemade fertilizer or compost should only be applied every 1-2 months.
 This is because the nutrients from the fresher ingredients are more easily access and spread through the soil.